2006 Florida Gators football team: Florida State

-Postseason

 Arkansas

 The fourth ranked Gators took on the eighth ranked Arkansas Razorbacks in the 2006 SEC Championship Game.
 Both teams were looking to end their respective SEC Championship droughts, with Florida having not won the title since 2000, and the Razorbacks losing in their previous two title game appearances.
 The Gators came into the game favored by three points.
 Both teams traded three and outs before Florida exploded in the second quarter.
 Up 3–0, Chris Leak called a rare quarterback draw which he converted by fighting into the endzone, giving the Gators a 10–0 lead.
 On the next Florida drive, Leak found game MVP Percy Harvin on a perfectly thrown 37-yard touchdown pass.
 However, the Razorbacks came back with a touchdown of their own.
 Razorbacks quarterback Casey Dick, who had struggled mightily in the past few games, threw a perfect pass to Marcus Monk who caught the pass for a 47-yard touchdown.
 The Gators led 17–7 heading into the half.

-At halftime, in a stunning development, the second ranked USC Trojans lost in a shocking upset to rival UCLA.
+At halftime, in a stunning development, the second-ranked USC Trojans lost in a shocking upset to rival UCLA.
 With this turn of events, Florida could give themselves a strong chance to overtake No. 2 Michigan and play in the BCS National Championship Game with a win.
 However, Arkansas came out firing in the second half.
 Using the unusual "Wildcat Formation", All American tailback Darren McFadden threw a quick two-yard touchdown to fellow tailback Felix Jones.
 On the next offensive series, Leak was intercepted on an attempted shovel pass which was returned by Antwain Robinson for a touchdown, giving the Razorbacks a stunning 21–17 lead.
 Florida regained the ball but was stuffed by the Arkansas defense.
 Coach Urban Meyer decided to run a fake punt on his own 15-yard line, which proved to be a good call, as receiver Jemalle Cornelius scampered for a 16-yard gain.
 Even with this swing of momentum, the Gators were unable to capitalize and elected to punt from midfield.
 The momentum changed yet again, this time in Florida's favor.
 Arkansas punt returner Reggie Fish muffed the punt after trying to field it over his shoulder; the ball was recovered in the endzone by Gator freshman Wondy Pierre-Louis, giving the Gators a 24–21 lead.